Manual Samuel: Plot

 Due to having given his Shreds of Life (Hell's most valuable currency) to Death in exchange for his life, Sam is unable to pay the gatekeeper's toll to get a job and gain access to Hell.
-Thrown in hell jail alongside Death, Death concocts a plan to help them escape through cutting open a demon guard's body and allowing Sam to control it manually from the inside.
+He is thrown in hell jail alongside Death.
+Death concocts a plan to help them escape through cutting open a demon guard's body and allowing Sam to control it manually from the inside.
 After slaughtering several of the hell guards, Sam and Death are confronted by Satan, who engages Sam in a sword fight.
-While initially losing, Death successfully performs a kickflip for the first time in his existence, distracting Satan, who has never managed to perform one himself despite having skated longer than Death, and allowing Sam to slash Satan with a sword.
+While initially losing, Death successfully performs a kickflip for the first time in his existence.
+This distracts Satan, who has never managed to perform a kickflip himself despite having skated longer than Death, and allows Sam to slash him with a sword.

-Satan, upset at his injury, demands Death to send him to a hell hospital and ignores Sam entirely.
+Satan, upset at his injury, demands Death to send him to a Hell hospital and ignores Sam entirely.
 With Death no longer in jail, he offers to bring Sam back to life and gives him one final wish of his choosing.
 Sam wishes that the 300 orphans would come back to life, before returning to earth and reuniting with his girlfriend as a changed man.

-During the credits, a series of slides show the aftermath of the game; Sam finally remembered his girlfriend's birthday, and bought her three presents to make up for the three birthdays in a row he had forgotten, Death finally landed a kickflip and went on a date with War, the Four Horsemen got two weeks of paid vacation, as well as a 55% boost to their salary, Sam Sr's company got even more money from the publicity of having 300 orphans come back to life in front of it, and the demons Sam killed returned to life and hold no hard feelings towards him.
+During the credits, a series of slides show the aftermath of the game.
+Sam first has his car fixed and then finally remembers his girlfriend's birthday, buying her three presents to make up for the three birthdays in a row he had forgotten; Death finally lands a kickflip and goes on a date with War; the Four Horsemen get two weeks of paid vacation, while Death and War earn a 55% boost to their salary; Death's actions and kickflip manage to impress Satan; Sam Sr's company gets even more money from the publicity of having 300 orphans come back to life in front of it; and the demons Sam killed return to life and hold no hard feelings towards him.